rocky-linux/documentation/docs/guides/security/authentication/active_directory_authentication.md

 ## Discovering and joining AD using SSSD

+!!!
+Note
-> Note: Throughout this guide, the domain name `ad.company.local` will be used
-> to represent the Active Directory domain -- to follow this guide, replace it
-> with the actual domain name your AD domain uses.
+    Throughout this guide, the domain name `ad.company.local` will be used to represent the Active Directory domain.
+To follow this guide, replace it with the actual domain name your AD domain uses.

 The first step along the way to join a Linux system into AD is to discover your AD cluster, to ensure that the network configuration is correct on both sides.